CSID-DGU/ossproj/README.md

 # 2025-2-OSSProj

-# Reviewed by Kilsup Lee
+# Reviewed by naseoyun

 # Date : 2025.
 9. 30.

+written by seoyun